Skip to content

 很好, very goodhěn hǎohén hǎo

 Note that the pinyin is still written with two 3rd tones.
 When pronounced separately, they are both pronounced using the 3rd tone.
-If a 3rd tone is followed by a 1st/2nd/4th/neutral tone, the 3rd tone changes to a half 3rd tone, which falls but does not rise.
+If a 3rd tone is followed by a 1st/2nd/4th/neutral tone, the 3rd tone changes to half-third tone, which falls but does not rise.

 Rule 2: 不 tone sandhi